Nyah Rose

-Nyah Margaret Rose (born April 4, 2005) is a Canadian college soccer player who plays as a forward for the SMU Mustangs and the Canada national team.
+Nyah Margaret Rose (born April 4, 2005) is a Canadian college soccer player who plays as a forward for the Florida State Seminoles and the Canada national team.
+She previously played for the SMU Mustangs.

 Early life

 Rose started playing youth soccer with Unionville Milliken SC at age four.
 She won gold with Ontario at the 2022 Canada Summer Games.
 Rose formerly played as a centre back before being converted to forward.

 College career

 In 2023, Rose began attending Southern Methodist University, where she played for the women's soccer team.
 She scored her first collegiate goal on August 27, 2023 against the Tennessee Lady Volunteers.
 On August 31, 2023, she scored a hat trick in a 3-1 victory over the Stephen F. Austin Ladyjacks.
 In September 2023, she was named the AAC Freshman of the Week, and the following week was named the AAC Offensive Player of the Week.
 In her first season, she led the AAC in goals with 11.
 At the end of the season, she was named the AAC Co-Rookie of the Year, and named to the All-AAC First Team, the AAC All-Rookie Team, the AAC All-Tournament Team, and the All-South Region First Team.

 Ahead of the 2024 season, she was named to the MAC Hermann Trophy Watch List.
 At the end of the season, she was named to the All-ACC Third Team.
+She transferred to the Florida State Seminoles for her senior season in 2026.